The world is full of sensible brands doing sensible things that nobody ever notices.

 Max started his career in copywriting before moving into new business at his previous agency, specialising in brand positioning.
 He has since joined the isobel team as the shiny new Account Executive.
 And he uh… looks a bit like Nosferatu.

-Alice joins the team fresh out of Cambridge University.
-It’s her first proper job, so everyone’s being really, really nice to her.
+Alice joins the team from Cambridge University.
 When she’s not researching and helping run the show, you’ll find her in your messaging app, being the moon face emoji.

 Tom has produced art work and motion design for brands like Budweiser, Bank of Scotland and Lego.
 But when he’s not in the studio, he’s in the booth mixing tunes for Kurupt FM as his not so secret alias DJ Beats.